uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 ### Hardware
 #### Case

-Our first version was a 3D printed case with a single affordance: a clicky on/off and volume switch.
+Our first version was a 3D printed case with a single affordance: a clicky on/off switch and volume knob.
 <figure markdown>
 ![](assets/version_1.jpg)
 <figcaption>Our first version</figcaption>
 </figure>
 In this version we wanted to include more options, especially the ability to skip tracks.
 However, since dementia is a progressive illness and over time someone with dementia might find it too difficult to use certain features that they could previously, we also wanted the case to be able to simplify over time.
-We cut and etched an extra piece of wood so that if the play/pause/skip buttons became confusing the switches could be removed and this wood piece secured on top of the etching and switch holes.
+We cut and etched an extra piece of wood so that if the play/pause/skip buttons became confusing the switches could be removed and this wood piece secured on top of the holes where the switches were.
 Alternatively, if the stations were too complex a larger piece could be laser cut to cover this section.
 This means that the overall design remains mostly the same but that any confusing elements can be simplified over time.